 Glendale is a relatively large city located in the state of Arizona.
-With a population of 252,381 people and 55 constituent neighborhoods, Glendale is the fifth largest community in Arizona.
+With a population of 249,630 people and 55 constituent neighborhoods, Glendale is the sixth largest community in Arizona.

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Glendale citizens is a little higher than the average for US cities and towns: 21.52% of adults in Glendale have at least a bachelor's degree.
+The population of Glendale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Glendale, 21.86% have at least a bachelor's degree.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Spanish and Arabic.